Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Adversarial Learning for Nonlinear Dynamical Systems

 \begin{lemma}[{\cite{mo2010false,kwon2014analysis,jovanov_tac19}}] For an LTI system with a Kalman filter-based estimator, there exist $(\epsilon,\alpha)$-successful attacks for any desired $\alpha>0$ if and only if the matrix $A$ is unstable and at least one eigenvector $v$ corresponding to an unstable eigenvalue satisfies that $\text{supp}(Cv)\subseteq \mathcal{K}_a$. \end{lemma}

-Therefore, matrix $A$ being unstable is a necessary condition for LTI systems with Kalman filters to be $(\epsilon,\alpha)$-successful attack for arbitrarily large $\alpha$.
-However, if all sensors are under attack (i.e., $\mathcal{K}_a=\mathcal{S}$, as considered here), this is also a sufficient condition.
-A similar necessary and sufficient condition for LTI systems with attack-resilient estimators (e.g., from~\cite{fawzi2014secure,pajic_csm17,pajic_tcns17}) is derived in~\cite{khazraei_acc20}.

-In the following theorem, we show how to use only the current state estimation $\hat{x}_t$ and the plant output $y_t$ to compute such attack sequence for arbitrarily large $\alpha$.
+Note that $A$ being unstable is a necessary condition for existence of $(\epsilon,\alpha)$-successful attack for arbitrarily large $\alpha$, in LTI systems with Kalman filters.
+However, if all sensors are under attack (i.e., $\mathcal{K}_a=\mathcal{S}$), this is also a sufficient condition.
+A similar necessary and sufficient condition \textbf{only} for LTI systems with bounded noise that employ novel attack-resilient estimators (e.g., from~\cite{fawzi2014secure,pajic_csm17,pajic_tcns17}) is derived in~\cite{khazraei_automatica21}.
+Now, we show how to use only the current state estimation $\hat{x}_t$, the plant output $y_t$ and input $u_{t-1}$ to compute such attack sequence on LTI systems for arbitrarily large $\alpha$.